Nosimus/NosimusAI.TestSuite.DotNet/README.md

 # NOSIMUS AI FOR .NET

-This package allows users to test their code against business requirements.
-Nosimus AI collects call graph for the specified class and entry point (method) and tests it against given business requirements using GPT.
+This package allows users to
+- test their code against business requirements using AI
+- generate Gherkin test cases using AI

+Under the hood it uses call graph from entry point as a context

-### How to use
+### How to setup

 1) Install Nosimus AI package and CSharp code analysis packages